Friuli-Venezia Giulia, Italy

 Fun fact: the unique Trieste Opicina tramway, a historical streetcar connecting Piazza Oberdan to Opicina, had been in operation in Trieste until 2016.
 Unfortunately, the service is still suspended, but everyone is eagerly awaiting its return.

-Narrow alley in the historic center of Trieste
+A narrow alley in the historic center of Trieste

 Book your ferry tickets to Trieste online